 Camp on our farm

-During the summer holidays, we open a two acre field for private camping.
-The field is accessible from the lane by car, but has no through gates to other parts of the farm.
+During the May half term and summer holidays, we open a two acre field for private camping.
 So it's easy to get to, and it's yours, all yours.

 We also let out a couple rooms at one end of our Tudor farmhouse throughout the year.